learn-co-curriculum/phrg-jenkins/README.md

 Continuous deployment is an excellent way to accelerate the feedback loop with your customers and take pressure off the team as there isn't a Release Day anymore.
 Developers can focus on building software, and they see their work go live minutes after they've finished working on it."

 Nitro used to use Jenkins for both CI & CD.
-Now we have a different tool that handles CD, called Milano.
+In some of the following screen shots of Jenkins from 2018, you will see a "Deploy" stage.
+Power now uses a different tool to handle CD, called Milano.
 We will discuss Milano at a later time.

 ## Nitro